alvissraghnall/temperature-converter/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

-*License*

-This project is licensed under the MIT License.
-See the LICENSE file for details.